Writing Your Theses/Projects:

 Use APA style when writing your thesis.
 Diane Hacker's style manual (any edition) is a good option.
 The University library has dedicated a web page to Citing Science and Government Sources.
 This page conveniently links to their Research Guide for PPA.
 The Office of Graduate Studies has guides and templates available for your use.
 Please use these templates.
 They will save you a lot of time and frustration.
 After downloading the appropriate template, type your information directly into the file.

 Hiring an editor to check your grammar, style, and formatting can be very helpful for some students.
 Graduate Studies maintains a list of about ten editors who work with students on campus (916-278-6470).
-You can also contact the Department for information about an editor or two MPPA and MS/ULD students have used recently.
+You may also contact the Department for information about editors MPPA and MS/ULD students have used recently.
 Also, check with your fellow students about editors they have used.
 (Word-of-mouth is valuable!)

 The Writing Center